-At Date 1^+ , intermediaries can exercise the risk-shifting alternative and the household makes the effort choice on the real asset.
-At Date 2, all asset payoffs are realized.
-While the model relies on the distinction in the sequence of events at Date 1^- , Date 1, and Date 1^+ , for convenience we will often refer to the entire set of events as Date 1 events, e.g., a Date 1 economic shock.

-Intermediation decisions are thus made at Date 0 (raising repo financing to enter the financial sector) and Date 1 (repaying repo contracts and extending illiquid loans to the real sector).
-We refer to intermediary decisions/outcomes at Date 1 as coming from the ex-post model and decisions/outcomes at Date 0 as coming from the ex-ante model.
-The ex-ante model must take into account the optimal decision strategies and outcomes of the ex-post Date 1 equilibrium; at the same time, the ex-post equilibrium strategies and outcomes are affected by the strategies of ex-ante optimization, a key feature of the model, as in Acharya and Viswanathan [2011].
+While the model relies on the distinction in the sequence of events at Date 1-, Date 1, and Date 1+, for convenience we will often refer to the entire set of events as Date 1 events, e.g., a Date 1 economic shock.
+Intermediation decisions are thus made at Date 0 (raising repo financing to enter the financial sector) and Date 1 (repaying repo contracts, acquiring financial assets in the re-sale market, and extending illiquid loans to the real sector).
+The payoffs on both Date 0 and Date 1 investments of intermediaries are realized on Date 2.